lukcic/devops/security/headers.md

 * allow-from URI - only specified origins can embed site

 The same result can be achieved using `Content-Security-Policy` directive called `frame-ancestors`.

+### Set-Cookie

+Be aware that existing XSS cannot steal protected cookies using JS, but it's able to send request which will be authenticated with cookie.
+Next thing is only session cookies should be protected, typical information stored as cookies usually shouldn't.

+Params:
+* Secure - browser will send cookies only with encrypted transmission (HTTPS).
+* HTTPONLY - browser will not allow JS scripts to access cookies

+### X-XSS-Protection
+Tell browser to not run data from outside.

+Params:
+* 0 - disables XSS filtering
+* 1 - enables XSS filtering (default for most browsers), if attack is detected the browser will sanitize the page (remove the unsafe parts)
+* 1; mode-block - enables XSS filtering, if attack is detected the browser will prevent the page from rendering